 TECHNIQUES OF D2 ESOPHAGECTOMY

 In the left decubitus position, right posteriolateral thoracotomy at 5th intercostal space or anterolateral thoracotomy at 4th intercostal space is used as a standard open approach under the one lung ventilation anesthesia.
 After the division of the azygous arch, the posterior side of the right upper mediastinal pleura is incised up to the right subclavian artery.
-The right bronchial artery is then carefully isolated and preserved in case of open esophagectomy, and the dorsal and left sides of the upper esophagus are dissected from the left pleura.
-The thoracic duct with ...
+The right bronchial artery is then carefully isolated and preserved in case of open esophagectomy, and the dorsal and left sides of the upper esophagus are dissected from the left pleura. ...